NIcolasp14/Experience/README.md

 Oct 2019 - Top 30% in IEEExtreme 13.0 as a freshman with a team of freshmen with no algorithmic background - A 24h programming competition
 Dec 2019 - BPuzzled NTUA placed top 10 (cant remember exact placement)

+### Volunteering
+Nov 2018 - May 2019: IEEE Student Branch NTUA, RAS (Robotic Automation Society).
+Would come back as a team leader if it wasn’t for COVID-19.
+Sept 2014 - June 2016: Teaching computer lessons for free to young Congolese teens.
+(Windows OS familiarisation, basics of coding, MS Office)
+May 2010 - June 2016: Providing necessities to poverty-stricken regions in Lubumbashi, mainly to families and children.
+Was tied to a big family, spent quality time and provided guidance to the children.